-Getting more information about your Kaiser HMO benefits
+Getting more information about the Kaiser HMO

-You will receive a copy of the Kaiser evidence of coverage (EOC) for your benefits.
+You will receive a copy of the Kaiser evidence of coverage for your benefits.
 This document provides details about your Kaiser HMO benefits, for example, what your cost-sharing is, what is covered, what is excluded, how to use your benefits, and how to file claims and appeals.
 If you need a copy of this document, you can request it by contacting Kaiser or UNITE HERE HEALTH.

-If you are covered under the Select High benefit with the Kaiser dental benefits, your EOC gives you more information about your Kaiser dental benefits, too.
-These dental benefits are not the same as the dental benefits through Dental plans A or B (see page C-1), the dental HMO (see page C-1), or the dental benefits under the free family dental/vision benefits (see page C-21).
+If you are covered under the Select High benefit with the Kaiser dental benefits, more information about your dental benefits through Kaiser is shown in your evidence of coverage.
+These dental benefits are not the same as the dental benefits through the dental PPO (see page C-1), the dental HMO (see page C-12), or the dental benefits under the free family dental/vision benefits (see page C-21).